© Claudio Fasoli and claudiofasoli.com 2014

 prominent musicians, he achieved popularity in the '70s playing with PERIGEO QUINTET, among whose other

-artists were Franco D’Andrea and Giovanni Tommaso.
+artists were Giovanni Tommaso and Franco D’Andrea.
 This group performed throughout Europe and also

-disbanded in 1978, he became leader of his own groups, putting together mostly trios or quartets.
-Some of
+When Perigeo disbanded in 1978, he became leader of his own groups, putting together mostly trios or

-the great names of the european and international jazz scene have played in these groups.
-For example:
+quartets.
+Some of the great names of the european and international jazz scene have played in these groups.

-Henri Texier, Lee Konitz, Jean-François Jenny Clark, Aldo Romano, Ken Wheeler, Manfred Schoof, Dave
+For example: Henri Texier, Lee Konitz, Jean-François Jenny Clark, Aldo Romano, Kenny Wheeler, Manfred

 compositions in concerts and festivals around the world, creating also a remarkable discography.
 In addition